 Closed Terrarium vs. Open Terrariums

 It’s important not to get the two confused because they are very different!
 You’re not creating a self-sustaining ecosystem with an open terrarium, so those will still need to be cared for regularly as you would do with any other plants.

 Succulents are popular in open terrariums.
 You’ll need to make sure to set up excellent drainage for your open terrarium, but that’s the only tricky part about them.

 Closed terrariums are a bit more challenging since you’re actually creating a tiny self-sustaining world for your plant to survive in.
 They are relatively low maintenance in the long run, but you need to make sure that everything is set up correctly in order to get to that low-maintenance point.

 You only need to keep the soil moist by adding a couple of tablespoons of water as needed, and open the lid for fresh air every now and then.
-When a lot of condensation appears, you should open the lid.
+When a large amount of condensation accumulates, you should open the lid.

 Let’s review, step by step, how to build a successful closed terrarium!
 Please excuse the glare in these photos, it’s so hard to take nice pictures of shiny glass.
 But I think you’ll still get the idea 🙂